GeoNode/ansible-geonode/README.md

 The following security variables should be added to `ansible-playbook ...` as command line flags or stored securely outside of `ansible-geonode`, `geonode-project`, or your project repo.

+* `dj_superuser_password` - GeoNode (Django) Admin Password (default: `admin`)
 * `gs_admin_password` - GeoServer Admin Password (default: `geoserver`)
 * `gs_root_password` - GeoServer Root Password (default: `M(cqp{V1`)

 ## Dependencies

+Since this playbook has a python module that uses `bcrypt`, the `python-bcrypt` library has to be installed in the system the module runs.
+Please use your package manager or pip to install this library before using this role.

 ## Example Playbook